gchrupala/speechvision/README.md

 Chrupała, G., Gelderloos, L., & Alishahi, A. (2017).
 Representations of language in a model of visually grounded speech signal.
 ACL. arXiv preprint: https://arxiv.org/abs/1702.01991

-The data and models can be downloaded from: https://drive.google.com/open?id=1junt1_4Rk-Xdw8omz6MxxPp4tYN-axCZ